 51 The Peppertree Café and the Biker Bullies

 The forum was held one fine, sunny day at the not for profit Peppertree Café.
-It was held jointly by Metro Assist, the migrant resettlement service provider, and the Bankstown Multicultural Youth Service.
-This culinary establishment is a project of the Service.
+It was held jointly by Metro Assist [the Canterbury Bankstown Migrant Resource Centre], and the Bankstown Multicultural Youth Service.
+This culinary establishment was a project of the Service.

 ‘What criteria do you use for choosing candidates?’
 I asked the manager.